chenjiale-pku/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- EconCS
+- Economics and Computation
-- Algorithm Design
+- Algorithms under Uncertainty

 # Education to show in About widget
 education: